Andrew L. Oringer

 - Recognizing and managing disruptive behavior during litigation

-- Techniques for diffusing tension and maintaining control in high-conflict scenarios
+- Diffusing tension and maintaining control in high-conflict scenarios

-- Utilizing procedural tools and court interventions to address misconduct
+- Utilizing procedural tools and judicial intervention to address misconduct

-- The impact of incivility on case outcomes and legal reputations
+- Considering the impact of incivility on case outcomes and legal reputations

 Agenda: